 Many domestic violence cases involve no-contact orders or restraining orders which prevent the defendant from making contact or approaching the alleged victim.
 In some instances, the court issues a no-contact order because of the facts surrounding the case.
 In other cases, the court may issue a no-contact order at victims’ requests because they say they are fearful of the defendant.

 No-contact orders can complicate a domestic violence case for a defendant.
-They can also affect the outcome of divorce or custody case.
+They can also affect the outcome of divorce or custody cases.
 If you are facing domestic violence charges, call the defense attorneys at Goldman Wetzel in St. Petersburg to discuss your case and learn more about how to lift a no-contact order: 727-828-3900.

 How do I lift a no-contact order?

 When you work with our team, we can explain exactly what you are up against with your domestic violence case and how we should proceed to get the court to lift your order.
 The steps entail the following:

 - First, we will draft and file a “Motion to Modify Conditions of Release” and other pertinent forms with the court.

 - We will then schedule a hearing with the Domestic Violence County Court judge at the Pinellas County Criminal Justice Center.

 - We will tell you when your court date is, and the court will send a notice of the hearing to the other party.

 - Our team will attend the hearing with you and request that the judge modify the conditions of your no-contact order, which will allow for regular contact.

 Why is it important to get the court to lift a no-contact order?